 Worked with Dance specialist and teaching and learning coordinator from Learning Community Trust to provide support and schemes to St Thomas and St Anne's of Shrewsbury.

-To support and develop two schools dance provision through schemes that were created for St Giles. year 6 pupils having the opportunity to work with KS1 classes.
-The school works with Wednesbury Hockey Club who provide a specialist hockey coach for the Autumn and Summer Terms twice a week.
-All children though school receive high quality teaching, with teachers receiving CPD as part of weekly lessons.
+To support and develop two schools dance provision through

+schemes that were created for St Giles.

+vear 6 pupils having the opportunity to work with KS1 classes.

+The school works with Wednesbury Hockey Club who provide a specialist hockey coach for the Autumn and Summer Terms twice a week All children though school receive high quality teaching, with teachers receiving CPD as part of weekly lessons.

 The school works with Staffordshire Cricket Club who provide a specialist cricket coach for the Autumn and Summer Terms twice a week.
 All children though school receive high quality teaching, with teachers receiving CPD as part of weekly lessons.

+All pupils from years 1-6 access expert hockey coaching, with Teachers are now more teachers and teaching assistants supporting gaining valuable confident to teach hockey in weekly CPD.
+Hockey coaching takes place on one of the Astroturf pitches enabling coaching to operate in all weathers.
+Secure coaching pathway to Wednesbury Hockey Club.

+the absence of a specialist coach.

-All pupils from years 1-6 access expert cricket coaching, with teachers and teaching assistants supporting gaining valuable weekly CPD.
+All pupils from years 1-6 access expert cricket coaching, with named Staffordshire Cricket teachers and teaching assistants supporting gaining valuable School of the Year. weekly CPD.
 Cricket coaching takes place on the school field with the school having a lined cricket wicket to enhance coaching and competitive play.
 Secure coaching pathway to Springvale Hockey Club.

+In 2023/24- St Giles' was

-School of the Year.
-The School Sports Platinum Award for 2023/24/25.
-SCHORES PLATINUM F023 24 - 2024/25
+The School Sports Platinum Award for 2023/24.

-Created by: Physical Sport